Sterlios/PrisonGame/README.md

-isual Novel Project: Behind Bars
+Visual Novel Project: Behind Bars
 Overview

 Welcome to "Behind Bars," an interactive visual novel created with the powerful combination of the Fungus framework and Unity engine.
 Immerse yourself in a gripping narrative crafted by David, brought to life through the technical expertise of Damir in Unity, and enhanced with captivating visuals, art, and sounds by Anton.